acornejo/pybz/README.md

 REST API is
 [documented here](http://bugzilla.readthedocs.org/en/latest/api/index.html).

-This project came to life during a moment of desperation; I need to use bugzilla at work, I dislike the web interface, and every other tool I looked at would either refuse to authenticate with our server (perhaps because they use the now deprecated XMLRPC endpoint), or would lack a feature I needed. pybz was born as yet-another alternative to interact with bugzilla without using a web browser.
+*Why?* Short answer: necessity.
+I need to use bugzilla at work, I dislike the web interface, and every other tool I looked at would either refuse to authenticate with our server (perhaps because they use the now deprecated XMLRPC endpoint), or lack a feature I needed.
+Thus, `pybz` came to be as yet-another alternative to interact with bugzilla without using a web browser.

 # Installation

 The recommended installation method is through `pip`.
-Installing as root with pip is not recommended since it might create conflicts with other globally installed python packages (I am thinking about you `requests`).
+Installing as root with pip might create conflicts with other globally installed python packages (I am looking about you `requests`); therefore I recommend with pip on your user folder.

     pip install --user pybz

-This will install pybz in `~/.local/bin`.
+This will install `pybz` in `~/.local/bin`.

 If your system doesn't have `pip` available, you can install it as
 follows: